info

 I’d say we need to tighten things up when it comes to formulas.
 When I first joined Baserow, we didn’t even have formulas.
 So the fact that we have them now is awesome.
 But there are a handful of quirks to work out.

-We also need better documentation.
-Not just with formulas, but this is particularly helpful with formulas.
-You can do some incredibly powerful things with Baserow (some even using it to build entirely new apps on top of Baserow), so we need to ensure we’re sharing this with the world.
+We also need better documentation, especially for formulas.
+Baserow has incredible capabilities (some users even build entirely new apps on top of Baserow), so it’s crucial to share this with the world.

 Thanks for sharing your story with us, Hiram!

-To get started with Baserow, create a new account in a hosted or self-hosted version.
+To get started with Baserow, create a new account.
+Both Baserow Hosted or Baserow Self-Hosted will work.
 If you’re looking for something else, please feel free to ask us questions in our online community — we’re ready to assist you!